-Shares of common stock to be outstanding after this offering 64,393,969 shares approximately \$52.4 million based on an assumed initial public offering price of \$10.00 per share, which is the midpoint of the range reflected on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Shares of common stock to be outstanding after this offering shares approximately \$ million.
 We plan to use the net proceeds to us from this offering for working capital and other general corporate purposes.
 We will not receive any of the proceeds from the sale of shares of common stock by the selling stockholders.
 See

-Over-allotment option to be offered by us 1,800,000 shares
+Over-allotment option to be offered by us and the selling stockholders shares

-Use of proceeds We expect our net proceeds from this offering will be
+Use of proceeds We expect our net proceeds from this offering will be discussion of factors to consider carefully before deciding to invest in shares of our common stock. $\,$